tcotav/k8s-abac-user-gen/README.md

 """
 We do this for each user we want to add.
 When you're done, retrieve the keys from the master and distribute as appropriate.

+### But Why?

+That's actually a pretty good question in this context.
+If our keys get compromised, we don't have any way to invalidate it.
+We have to recreate all the certs and CA.

 ## AuthZ -- Next step, modify known_tokens.csv